sniperkit/indigo/README.md

 ### Delete the document from the Indigo gRPC Server

-`delete document` command deletes a document on its id from a specified index.
+The `delete document` command deletes a document on its id from a specified index.
 You can display a help message by specifying the `- h` or` --help` option.

 ```sh
 $ ./indigo delete document -n example -i 1 -f json